From Perseus to Trojan War: 7 mind-blowing myths about Mycenae that changed ancient Greece

 Fact or Myth #1: Perseus found Mycenae

-According to Greek legends, Mycenae was founded by Perseus, son of god Zeus and the human princess Danae.
+According to Greek legends, Mycenae was founded by Perseus, son of the god Zeus, and the human princess Danae.
 King of Argos, Perseus beheaded the gorgon, Medusa who turned men to stone.
-The legend tells a story that Perseus after fulfilling the prophesy that he would kill his grandfather Acrisios, exchanged the kingdom of Argos for that of Tiryns and then founded Mycenae, a new city for himself.
+The legend tells a story that Perseus after fulfilling the prophecy that he would kill his grandfather Acrisios, exchanged the kingdom of Argos for that of Tiryns and then founded Mycenae, a new city for himself.

 "It's known to the Greeks, that Perseus founded Mycenae……."
 Pausanias, II, 15,4